regisftm/azure-fortinet-fabric-bootcamp/modules/module-04-peering-testing/README.md

 4. Click **"Add"**

 > [!NOTE]
-> **Peering Status**: Initial status shows "Updating" then changes to "Connected" when successful.
+> **Peering state**: Initial status shows "Updating" then changes to "Connected" when successful.

 ---